 וַיַּהֲפֹ֥ךְ אִֽישׁ־יִשְׂרָאֵ֖ל בַּמִּלְחָמָ֑ה וּבִנְיָמִ֡ן הֵחֵל֩ לְהַכּ֨וֹת חֲלָלִ֤ים בְּאִֽישׁ־יִשְׂרָאֵל֙ כִּשְׁלֹשִׁ֣ים אִ֔ישׁ כִּ֣י אָֽמְר֔וּ אַךְ֩ נִגּ֨וֹף נִגָּ֥ף הוּא֙ לְפָנֵ֔ינוּ כַּמִּלְחָמָ֖ה הָרִאשֹׁנָֽה׃

-Israel’s side was to turn about in battle.
-Benjamin had begun by striking dead about 30 men from Israel’s side, and they thought, “They are being routed before us as in the previous fighting.”
+the rest of Israel’s side was to turn about in battle.
+Benjamin had begun by striking dead about 30 men on Israel’s side, and they thought, “They are being routed before us as in the previous fighting.”

 (The above rendering comes from the RJPS translation—an adaptation of the NJPS translation—showing a slight modification made in October 2023.
 Before accounting for this rendering, I will analyze the plain sense of the Hebrew term containing אִישׁ.)